ericsonga/APCSAReview/_sources/Unit8-2DArray/peer_int.rst

 Peer Instruction: 2D Arrays Multiple Choice Questions
 -----------------------------------------------------

-.. mchoice:: bs-2d-arrays-6-6
+.... mchoice:: bs-2d-arrays-6-6   This question refers to (int) as rounding instead of truncating
    :author: Beth Simon
    :practice: T
    :answer_a: 1, 2, 3, and 4
    :answer_b: 1, 2, and 4